Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 1

-First, understand that finding the zero of a function means finding the value of x for which f(x) = 0.
-We need to show that the function f(x) = x³ + 4x² + 7 has exactly one zero in the interval (-∞, 0).
+First, understand that finding the zero of a function means finding the value of θ for which r(θ) = 0.
+We need to show that there is exactly one such value in the interval (−∞, ∞).

-To begin, evaluate the function at the endpoints of the interval.
-Since the interval is (-∞, 0), consider the behavior of the function as x approaches 0 from the left and as x approaches negative infinity.

-Next, calculate the derivative of the function, f'(x) = 3x² + 8x, to analyze the behavior of the function.
-This will help determine if the function is increasing or decreasing in the interval.

 Verified video answer for a similar problem: